Full course description

 - Therese Ingram Nissen, MA, Senior Instructional Designer/Technologist, The Jackson Laboratory

-- Sean C. McConnell, PhD, Senior Policy Analyst, Science, Medicine & Public Health, CME Program Committee, American Medical Association
+- Sean C. McConnell, PhD, Senior Policy Analyst, Senior Policy Analyst, Health and Science, American Medical Association

 - Kate Reed, MPH, ScM, CGC, Director, Clinical and Continuing Education, The Jackson Laboratory